-- Capital Projects Fund shall be used to account for the capital projects funded by any of the governmental funds - ii.
-Proprietary Funds - o Enterprise Funds - a.
+- o Enterprise Funds - a.
 Sewer Fund shall be used to account for the operations, maintenance, and capital outlay needs of the sewer collection and treatment systems - b.
-Water Fund shall be used to account for the operations, maintenance, and capital outlay needs of the water treatment and distribution systems - Internal Service Funds - Equipment Fund shall be used to account for the operations, maintenance and capital outlay needs of fleet services
+Water Fund shall be used to account for the operations, maintenance, and capital outlay needs of the water treatment and distribution systems - o Internal Service Funds - a.
+Equipment Fund shall be used to account for the operations, maintenance and capital outlay needs of fleet services